CM4all/pond/doc/index.rst

   email submission)
 - :samp:`site=NAME` shows only records of the specified site.
 There is currently no way to filter records with no site at all.
-- :samp:`site=NAME` shows only records of the specified site.
-There is currently no way to filter records with no site at all.
 - :samp:`group_site=COUNT[@SKIP]` groups all result records by their "site" attribute, i.e. all records with the same site will be returned successively, followed by all records of the next site and